PLACES TO VISIT IN 7 DAYS IN POLAND

 - 4 CONCLUSION: ONE WEEK IN POLAND ITINERARY

 Though Poland is a beautiful country, it rarely is very high on the bucket list of many – but it should be!
 With one week in Poland, you can see some of the best places in the country.
 This busy yet not stressful Poland itinerary helps you discover the country.
 Find out how to get around, where to stay, and how to spend your 7 days in Poland.

-Poland has beautiful towns and cities, a lot of history, beaches, and is quite affordable compared to many Western and Central European countries.
+Poland has beautiful towns and cities, a lot of history, beaches, and it is quite affordable compared to many Western and Central European countries.

 Also, getting around via public transportation is quite easy.
 So if you haven’t added Poland to your bucket list, then you should.